erutan/sierra-conditions/content/conditions/fire.md

 [Yosemite](https://www.nps.gov/yose/learn/photosmultimedia/webcams.htm) and [SEKI](https://www.nps.gov/seki/learn/photosmultimedia/webcams.htm) have a collection of webcams that show areas of their park, some of which have hourly screenshots you can skim.
 The SEKI page has a lot of dead links to outside sources as of summer 2024.

 [Mammoth Mountain](https://www.mammothmountain.com/on-the-mountain/mammoth-webcam/the-summit) has a lot of realtime/live webcams because they're fancy.
+There's a list of eastside webcams on the [Mono County](https://www.monocounty.org/plan-your-trip/weather-and-road-conditions/webcams-in-mono-county/) webpage too.

 The Great Basin Unified Air Pollution Control District has a lot of webcams for [Owens Valley](https://www.gbuapcd.org/cgi-bin/cameraViewer).
 Bishopweather has a webcam pointed towards [Mt.
 Humphreys, Basin Mountain, and Mt.
 Tom from Bishop, CA](http://bishopweather.com).